MistySampleSkills/Conversation-Builder/README.md

 Semi-colon delimited  (;)

 ARMS:leftDegrees,rightDegrees,timeMs;

 ARMS-V:leftDegrees,rightDegrees,velocity;

-ARMS-OFFSET:leftDegrees,rightDegrees,timeMs; //offset commands are based off current actuator values ARMS-OFFSET-V:leftDegrees,rightDegrees,velocity;
+ARMS-OFFSET:leftDegrees,rightDegrees,timeMs; //offset commands are based off current actuator values

+ARMS-OFFSET-V:leftDegrees,rightDegrees,velocity;

 ARM:left/right,degrees,timeMs;

 ARM-V:left/right,degrees,velocity;

 ARM-OFFSET:left/right,degrees,timeMs;

 ARM-OFFSET-V:left/right,degrees,velocity;

-HEAD:pitch,roll,yaw,timeMs;  //use null to not change a degree in head commands HEAD-OFFSET:pitch,roll,yaw,timeMs; //use 0 to not change a degree in head commands HEAD-V:pitch,roll,yaw,velocity; //use null to not change a degree in head commands HEAD-OFFSET-V:pitch,roll,yaw,velocity; //use 0 to not change a degree in head commands PAUSE:timeMs;
+HEAD:pitch,roll,yaw,timeMs;  //use null to not change a degree

+HEAD-OFFSET:pitch,roll,yaw,timeMs; //use 0 to not change a degree

+HEAD-V:pitch,roll,yaw,velocity; //use null to not change a degree

+HEAD-OFFSET-V:pitch,roll,yaw,velocity; //use 0 to not change a degree

+PAUSE:timeMs;

 VOLUME:newDefaultVolume;

 DEBUG: User websocket message to send if skill is debug level;

 PUBLISH: User websocket message to send;

 LIGHT:true/false/on/off;

-PICTURE:image-name-to-save-to,display-on-screen[,width,height]; optional width and height resize SERIAL:write to the serial stream;
+PICTURE:image-name-to-save-to,display-on-screen[,width,height]; //optional width and height resize

+SERIAL:write to the serial stream;

 STOP;

-RESET-LAYERS;  //clear user defined web, video, text and image layers RESET-EYES; //reset eyes and blinking to system defaults HALT;
+RESET-LAYERS;  //clear user defined web, video, text and image layers

+RESET-EYES; //reset eyes and blinking to system defaults

+HALT;

-IMAGE:imageNameToDisplay.jpg;  //displays on default eye layer IMAGE-URL:http://URL-to-display.jpg;  //displays on default eye layer TEXT:text to display on the screen;
+IMAGE:imageNameToDisplay.jpg;  //displays on default eye layer

+IMAGE-URL:http://URL-to-display.jpg;  //displays on default eye layer

+TEXT:text to display on the screen;

 CLEAR-TEXT;

-SPEAK:What to say;  //can use generic data and inline speech, like 'Speak' in animations AUDIO:audio-file-name.wav;
+SPEAK:What to say;  //can use generic data and inline speech, like 'Speak' in animations

+AUDIO:audio-file-name.wav;

 VIDEO:videoName.mp4;

 VIDEO-URL:http://videoName-to-play.mp4;

 CLEAR-VIDEO;

 WEB:http://site-name;

 CLEAR-WEB;

 LED:red,green,blue;

 LED-PATTERN:red1,green1,blue1,red2,green2,blue2,durationMs,blink/breathe/transit;

-START-LISTEN;  //starts trying to capture speech SPEAK-AND-LISTEN;
+START-LISTEN;  //starts trying to capture speech

+SPEAK-AND-LISTEN;

 AllOW-KEYPHRASE; //"Allows" keyphrase to work, but won't start if Misty is speaking or already listening and will wait until she can to allow keyphrase for the interaction

-CANCEL-KEYPHRASE; //turn off keyphrase rec SPEAK-AND-WAIT:What to say, timeoutMs;
+CANCEL-KEYPHRASE; //turn off keyphrase rec

+SPEAK-AND-WAIT:What to say, timeoutMs;

 SPEAK-AND-SYNC:What to say,SyncName;

 SPEAK-AND-EVENT:What to say,trigger,triggerFilter,text;

-SPEAK-AND-LISTEN:What to say; //starts listening after speaking the text FOLLOW-FACE;
+SPEAK-AND-LISTEN:What to say; //starts listening after speaking the text

+FOLLOW-FACE;

 FOLLOW-OBJECT:objectName;

 STOP-FOLLOW;

 DRIVE:distanceMeters,timeMs,true/false(reverse);

 HEADING:heading,distanceMeters,timeMs,true/false(reverse);

 TURN:degrees,timeMs,right/left;

 ARC:heading,radius,timeMs,true/false(reverse);

 TURN-HEADING:heading,timeMs,right/left;

 RESPONSIVE-STATE:true/on/false/off;  //if true, this interaction will respond to external bot events and commands, defaults to on

 HAZARDS-OFF;

 HAZARDS-ON;

 START-SKILL: skillId;

 STOP-SKILL: skillId;

 AWAIT-ANY:timeoutMs/-1;  // await any sync event

-AWAIT-SYNC:syncName,timeoutMs/-1; // await a specific sync event SYNC:syncName; //send a sync event EVENT:trigger,triggerFilter,text;// send an event
+AWAIT-SYNC:syncName,timeoutMs/-1; // await a specific sync event

+SYNC:syncName; //send a sync event

+EVENT:trigger,triggerFilter,text;// send an event

-Any commands starting with # are ignored during 'normal' animation and treated as "clean up" commands to run when animation is complete since it is possible the interaction may move on and choose a new animation before this one actually completes all of it's actions.
+Any commands starting with # are ignored during 'normal' animation and treated as "clean up" commands to run when animation is complete

+since it is possible the interaction may move on and choose a new animation before this one actually completes all of it's actions.

 eg:

 #RESET-EYES;

 #RESET-LAYERS;

 Any commands starting with * are guaranteed to run only one time at the start

 eg:

 *HAZARDS-OFF;

 *IMAGE:e_Terror.jpg;

 other decorators